-My first report begins with an initiative led by some new kids on the block, the BnA Hotel Koenji crew, who you may know from an article featuring their new art hotel published last year.
+My first report begins with an initiative led by some new kids on the block, the BnA Hotel Koenji crew.

 It seems this ambitious collective is not limiting their efforts to the lodging business, but are now also extending their artistic efforts to include public art.
 In October of last year, the BnA crew started the Mural City Project (MCP), a street-art initiative done in cooperation with local government designed to transform local neighborhoods through the creation of public murals.

 Being their home base, it was only natural that Koenji would be the neighborhood to kick off the MCP project.